-The prevailing view in the literature is that the book-building approach incentivizes investors to report any information they hold more accurately, mitigating the winner’s curse effect (Benveniste & Spindt 1989, pp. 347–354; Benveniste & Wilhelm 1990, pp. 193–195).
-The incentive arises because using book-building, underwriters can allocate IPO shares in a discriminatory fashion by favoring investors that reveal positive information and bid aggressively, while allocating fewer (or no) shares to those that bid conservatively (Ljungqvist 2007, p.
+The prevailing view in the literature is that book-building incentivizes investors to accurately report any information they hold, mitigating the winner’s curse effect (Benveniste & Spindt 1989, pp. 347–354; Benveniste & Wilhelm 1990, pp. 193–195).
+The incentive arises because using book-building, underwriters can allocate IPO shares in a discriminatory fashion by favoring investors who reveal positive information and bid aggressively, while allocating fewer (or no) shares to those who bid conservatively (Ljungqvist 2007, p.
 390).
-Thus, the concern that informed investors would crowd-out uninformed investors in “good” offerings and withdraw from “bad” ones—becomes less relevant when the book-building method is utilized.
+Thus, the concern that informed investors would crowd out the uninformed in “good” offerings and withdraw from “bad” ones becomes less relevant when the book-building method is utilized.

 Principal-agent theories

-Researchers have also explored the phenomenon of IPO underpricing through the lens of the agency relationship between issuers and underwriters.
-A widely accepted agency model in the IPO literature is predicated on the idea that underwriters abuse their discretionary powers in share allocation during IPOs by giving preferential treatment to certain bidders, particularly institutional investors with which they have ongoing business relationships as buy-side investors, in exchange for quid pro quo arrangements (Baron & Holmström, 1980; Loughran & Ritter 2004).
-Some scholars even argue that this behavior may indicate potential collusion between underwriters and informed investors as a means to maximize profits at the expense of issuing firms and existing investors.
+Researchers have also explored IPO underpricing through the lens of the agency relationship between issuers and underwriters.
+A widely accepted agency model in the IPO literature is predicated on the idea that underwriters abuse their discretionary powers in share allocation during IPOs by giving preferential treatment to certain bidders, particularly institutional investors with whom they have ongoing business relationships as buy-side investors, on a quid pro quo basis (Baron & Holmström, 1980; Loughran & Ritter 2004).
+Some scholars even argue that this behavior may indicate potential collusion between underwriters and informed investors to maximize profits at the expense of issuing firms and existing investors.

 The empirical evidence supports the idea that underwriters’ rent-seeking behavior contributes to IPO underpricing (Griffin, Harris & Topaloglu 2007; Ljungqvist 2003; Ljungqvist & Wilhelm 2003; Loughran & Ritter 2004; Muscarella & Vetsuypens 1989; Ritter 1984).
-However, there has been very little research on the ways in which the growing domination of institutional investors, which now account for approximately 90% of share allocation in IPOs, affects the behavior of rent-seeking underwriters.
+However, there has been very little research on the ways in which the growing domination of institutional investors, now accounting for approximately 90% of share allocation in IPOs (Fidelity, n. d.), affects the behavior of rent-seeking underwriters.
 Our proposed project intends to address this gap in the research.

 Ownership and control theories

 According to the IPO literature, underpricing may serve as a tool to mold a company’s shareholder base after an IPO.
-Two main hypotheses (which are in direct opposition to one another) have been investigated: the “entrenchment of managerial control” hypothesis and the “limitation of private benefits” hypothesis.
+Two main hypotheses (which directly oppose each other) have been investigated: the “entrenchment of managerial control” hypothesis and the “limitation of private benefits” hypothesis.

-The former, proposed by Michael Brennan and Julian Franks, suggests that underpricing serves as a means whereby the managers of issuers can entrench managerial control by allocating shares in a way that avoids those large shareholders that are more likely to monitor management (Brennan & Franks 1997).
+The former, proposed by Brennan and Franks (1997), suggests that underpricing serves as a means whereby the managers of issuers can entrench managerial control by allocating shares in a way that avoids those large shareholders who are more likely to monitor management.
 This theory sheds light on the intricacies of IPO pricing and allocation mechanisms as well as the strategic decisions companies and underwriters make during the IPO process.
-Its core premise is that because underpricing leads to excess demand, owner-managers can allocate the allotment of shares to investors and reduce the size of new shareholdings held by large investors that are more likely to scrutinize rent-seeking behavior (Shleifer & Vishny 1986).
+Its core premise is that because underpricing leads to excess demand, owner-managers can allocate shares to investors so as to reduce the size of new shareholdings held by large investors who are more likely to scrutinize rent-seeking behavior (Shleifer & Vishny 1986).
 However, it is worth acknowledging that Brennan and Franks’ model only applies to IPO mechanisms involving fixed prices and pro-rata allocation.
-The argument does not apply to a book-building regime, since issuers can discriminate against conservative investors and omit them from allocations, without having to underprice the offering (Lionquisent 2007, pp. 411–412).
+The argument does not apply to a book-building regime, since issuers can discriminate against conservative investors and omit them from allocations, without having to underprice the offering (Ljungqvist 2007, pp. 411–412).
 Moreover, the fact that underpricing occurs at particularly high levels despite the significant participation of institutional investors in public offerings suggests that factors beyond managerial control may be at play.
-Our theory aims to identify such factors, by illuminating the link between institutional investors and IPO underpricing.
+Our theory aims to identify such factors by illuminating the link between institutional investors and IPO underpricing.